 "Stamford is a place I genuinely like to go back to every morning, it’s a place where every turn I take there will be someone smiling or waving or ready to make sure that you’re at home.”

 In terms of student wellbeing, SAIS is eagerly following the Cognita’s group strong lead on pastoral care.
 As an example of this, it will be taking part in Cognita’s annual Be Well Day in September, when all lessons are put on hold while students take part in mindfulness classes and attend workshops about health and wellbeing.

 “We then need to make sure that the pattern of behaviour that we start here continues, because we know that it’s important, particularly with the schedules that our students have.”

 Parents are also extended a warm welcome into the school community.
-As well as having an active PTA, where every country represented by school has an ‘ambassador’ “help all parents feel connected”; there are plenty of school events and volunteering opportunities; and SAIS can even offer you a coffee at one of the parent cafes on campus.
+There is an active PTA, where every country represented by the school has an ‘ambassador’ to “help all parents feel connected”; there are plenty of school events and volunteering opportunities; and SAIS can even offer you a coffee at one of the parent cafes on campus.

-Parent boot camps and PT sessions in the mornings and afternoons, helping to bring families together, and in elementary every class has a room parent who stays connected with the parents on events such as a class picnic.
-The school runs bi-monthly Parent University morning sessions, where parents can learn about issues such as education, the IB programmes, university applications and Singapore laws, which attracts around 250 students every time.
+Parent boot camps and PT sessions in the mornings and afternoons help to bring families together, and in elementary every class has a room parent who stays connected with the parents on events such as a class picnic.
+The school runs bi-monthly Parent University morning sessions, where parents can learn about issues such as education, the IB programmes, university applications, and Singapore laws, which attracts around 250 students every time.

 The school says: “It’s important for the parents to understand the how and the why of what we are teaching.
 Because we have such an international student body, families are coming here with very different educational experiences.”